alexandertrefz/essence/packages/language-server/README.md

 an editor gesture, and the server has no idea whether it is looking at a Test Explorer, a terminal or a debug session.
 Forwarding `ids` and `filePath` to `essence/runTests` is the whole of what `essence.test.run` has to do.

+A third lens, **`essence.test.acceptSnapshot`**, is offered above a test whose last run left a snapshot to accept — one nothing had recorded, or one that differs from what was stored.
+It carries the same argument, and what it has to do is forward it to `essence/runTests` with `update: true`.
+The server records whatever that run produces: a `__snapshots__` companion is written where it stands, and a source it would rewrite comes back as a `workspace/applyEdit` — so an unsaved buffer is edited rather than written round, and the change is undoable like anything else the reader did.

+Every id a lens carries is a test's own.
+A table test has one per ROW, because a row is a test in its own right and carries its row number as the last step of its identity.